faster-cpython/ideas/3.12/interpreter_definition.md

 The `KIND` must be one of:

-* `inst`: A normal instruction, as curently defined by `TARGET(NAME)` `in ceval.c`.
+* `inst`: A normal instruction, as currently defined by `TARGET(NAME)` in `ceval.c`.
 * `op`: A part instruction from which other ops and instructions can be constructed.
 * `super`: A super-instruction, such as `LOAD_FAST__LOAD_FAST`.

-`NAME` can be any ASCII identifier that is a C identifier and not a Python keyword.
+`NAME` can be any ASCII identifier that is a C identifier and not a C or Python keyword.
 `foo_1` is legal. `$` is not legal, nor is `struct` or `class`.

 The optional second name in an `object` is the type.
 It defaults to `PyObject *`.
 The objects before the "--" are the objects on the stack at the start of the instruction.
 Those after the "--" are the objects on the stack at the end of the instruction.

-The third form of `definition` is a transistion form to allow the original C code definitions to be copied.
+The third form of `definition` is a transition form to allow the original C code definitions to be copied.
 It lacks information to generate anything other than the interpreter, but is useful for initial porting of code.